Good podcast

 Blondie?s hit song inspired by a stalker

 ?One Way Or Another? by Blondie is based on an experience frontwoman Debbie Harry had with a stalker ex-boyfriend.
 In an incredible turnabout of power, the song ended up being one of the major hits on the band?s commercial breakthrough album, Parallel Lines.
 It?s an inspirational tale about making something positive out of a very negative experience.
 Find out more in this episode of the Behind The Song podcast.
 Learn more about your ad choices.
-Visit megaphone.fm/adchoices
+Visit podcastchoices.com/adchoices

 2023-08-09